Pupil Premium Spending

 development/ coaching

-time for teachers
+time for teachers across school.

 The EEF evidence supports our decision to an ECF lead that works alongside a member of leadership to support the professional development of our ECTs not just for two years but four.

-We have designed our own ECF programme which has been ratified by the Appropriate Body – East Manchester Teaching Hub
+We have designed our own ECF programme which has been ratified by the Appropriate Body – East Manchester Teaching Hub.

 EEF-Effective-Professional-Development-Guidance-Report.pdf (d2tic4wvo1iusb.cloudfront.net)